-The Mortgagor of the 2025 Series A Development receiving the 2025 Series A Senior Mortgage Loan will be required to make a 2025 Series A Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series A New Construction Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
-The Corporation may apply all or a portion of such 2025 Series A Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2025 SERIES A-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Series A-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Series A-2 Bonds."
+The Mortgagor of the 2025 Series B Development receiving the 2025 Series B Senior Mortgage Loan will be required to make a 2025 Series B Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series B Mortgage Loans" above, upon completion of construction and/or release of the Construction LOC.
+The Corporation may apply all or a portion of such 2025 Series B Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
+See "DESCRIPTION OF THE 2025 SERIES B-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Series B-1 Bonds" and "DESCRIPTION OF THE 2025 SERIES B-2 BONDS- Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Series B-2 Bonds."
+A portion of the 2025 Series B Senior Mortgage Loan in an amount not to exceed twenty percent (20%) of the Corporation Funded Portion thereof may, at any time at the direction of the Corporation, be released to the Corporation free and clear of the lien of the General Resolution without the filing with the Trustee of a Cash Flow Statement or a Cash Flow Certificate.
+See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" and "Appendix B-Summary of Certain Provisions of the General Resolution-Revenue Account" in Part II of this Official Statement.
+The Corporation expects, but is not required, to apply some or all of the portion of the 2025 Series B Mortgage Loan Mandatory Prepayment equal to the Corporation Funded Portion of the 2025 Series B Senior Mortgage Loan (other than the amount that may be released to the Corporation as described above) to finance new Mortgage Loans.